 Our students' wellbeing is our top priority.
-We strive to ensure that our students maintain good mental health and, if they face any issues, the school has the resources and knowledge to help.
+We strive to help our students to achieve good physical and mental health and, if they face any issues, ensure that they have access to the best resources and help.

 Buckinghamshire Family Information Service

-Buckinghamshire Family Information Service has collated a useful list of health and well-being services and organisations that are available to support you and your family during the Covid 19 pandemic.
+Buckinghamshire Family Information Service has collated a useful list of health and well-being services and organisations that are available to support you and your family.
 This can be accessed here.

 Buckinghamshire 24/7 Mental Health Helpline